-Chartered Accountant from Institute of Chartered Accountants, Pakistan

-• BCom, Commerce- University of Punjab, Pakistan
+- Chartered Accountant from Institute of Chartered Accountants, Pakistan - BCom, Commerce- University of Punjab, Pakistan

-Masroor Anjum, as CFO, heads the Financial Masroor Anjum is a fellow member of Institute of Operations, Financial Planning, Reporting & Chartered Accountants in Pakistan, with more than Analysis, Supply Chain Management and Business 20 years of diverse leadership experience in the Partnering functions of the Company.
-He is responsible for the accounting and disclosure of the He started his professional career with assets, liabilities, financial position and profit and PricewaterhouseCoopers in 2001, and then loss of the Company and ensures that the financial built-up extensive finance experience in the statements of the Company comply with the local telecommunications industry at Veon, Telenor and global accounting policies.
-Masroor Anjum also oversees the Treasury, Investor Relations and Business Intelligence functions of the Company.
+Masroor Anjum, as CFO, heads the Financial Masroor Anjum is a fellow member of Institute of Operations, Financial Planning, Reporting & responsible for the accounting and disclosure of the He started his professional career with assets, liabilities, financial position and profit and also oversees the Treasury, Investor Relations and Business Intelligence functions of the Company.
 He chairs the Company's cost optimisation and credit management committees.

-6.2 Senior Management Performance, Remuneration and Succession Planning for 2023
+6.2 Senior Management Performance, Remuneration and Succession Planning

 Vodafone Qatar assesses the performance of Senior Management and all employees through a Performance Development system.
-Performance Development is designed to enable employees and managers to engage one another in an The External Auditors' and the Directors' ICOFR ongoing dialogue about performance, feedback, development, individual potential and talent, in order to identify and develop high performing 31,2023. individuals and teams in current and future roles.
+Performance Development is designed to enable employees and managers to engage one another in an The External Auditors' and the Directors' ICOFR ongoing dialogue about performance, feedback, development, individual potential and talent, in order to identify and develop high performing 31, 2023. individuals and teams in current and future roles.
 In 2023, Vodafone Qatar worked on a 12-month cycle from setting breakthrough goals aligned with the functional goals and the corporate strategy at the start of the financial year in January/February, to the end of year reviews in November/December.
 A formal review process to assess and calibrate performance was carried out at both a functional and company level.